 He’s been writing his own blog off and on for a couple years and spent a year as a freelance writer for Electronic House magazine’s Web site.
 His spare time is spent with his wife and two kids in Michigan and dreaming of his ultimate home theater.

-Phil is the co-host of Seen in HD with Matt Paprocki, which looks at all things HD.
+Phil co-hosted Seen in HD with Matt Paprocki, which looked at all things HD.

 Chris Barnes is an audio engineer and developer, and he produces and hosts the Digital Media Zone’s thEndUsr podcast.
 He is a technology enthusiast as are all the hosts at thEndUsr.
 Particulary he is an end user and enthusiast of Windows, Windows Phone, and all things related.
 You can find more information about Chris and his interests at his blog.

 James is a software engineer living in Seattle.
-Shortly after launching RevoHTPC.com, a website about low powered HTPCs, he decided to join The DMZ team as a blogger and co-host of The Movie Podcast.
+Shortly after launching RevoHTPC.com, a website about low powered HTPCs, he joined The DMZ team as a blogger and co-host of The Movie Podcast.
 Through the last few years his love for Windows Media Center continued to grow…so much that he decided to join the team at Ceton.
-So while he no longer writes about Media Center products, he continues to contribute with movie, video game, and Home Server articles.
+While he no longer writes about Media Center products, he continues to contribute with movie, gaming, and media device articles.

-James is an avid movie goer and watcher and hopes to bring a fresh insight and look at all of the movie releases on The Movie Podcast with co-host Michael Rivette.
+James is an avid movie goer and watcher and previously hosted The Movie Podcast.
 He is also extremely proud of his vast Blu-ray collection.